 Many of you may be familiar with George Clarke's Channel 4 Series: Old House, New Home.
-Maker&Son were honoured that George Clarke's crew selected an Armchair from our Song range, covered in Corduroy, in a much-loved shade of English Mustard.
+Maker&Son were honoured that George Clarke's crew selected an Armchair from our Song range, covered in Corduroy, in a much-loved shade of English Mustard yellow.

 The Maker&Son team are big fans of this programme, which helps homeowners to unlock the potential of their spaces by transforming historic properties that are unique and beautiful, yet dated and worthy of modernisation.
 The beauty of this episode is the restoration of an Edwardian terraced house with many stunning original features, and George's team set about to breathe Arts & Crafts style back into the home.